Prospective Student FAQs

 How and when do students register for classes?

-New students register for their Fall term starting in late August.
-Students register through Columbia’s Student Services Online during their appointed registration times listed in the system.
-The IHN distributes registration instructions and dates to new students through their Key Program Information Canvas site, their central hub for general program information.
+New students can register for their Fall term starting in late August.
+Registration occurs through Columbia’s Student Services Online during the designated times shown in the system.
+The IHN provides registration instructions and dates to new students via their Key Program Information Canvas site, which serves as the central hub for general program information.

 How do students choose elective courses in the Spring?

-In the spring semester, students are required to take at least one elective course from the IHN department.
-However, they have the option to take one or two more elective courses from IHN or choose courses from a different department within Columbia.
-Prior to enrolling in non-IHN courses, students must obtain approval from the program director and ensure that the courses are relevant to their degree path.
-Towards the end of the fall term, IHN shares information about spring electives, including a list of non-IHN courses that have already been approved, on the student Key Program Information Canvas site.
+In the spring semester, students are required to complete five credits of elective courses, which must include at least one elective from IHN.
+Students also have the option to take one or two additional electives from IHN or select courses from a different department at Columbia.
+Before enrolling in non-IHN courses, students must obtain approval from the program director and ensure that the courses are relevant to their degree path.
+At the end of the fall term, IHN provides information about available spring electives, including a list of non-IHN courses that have already received approval, on the Key Program Information Canvas site for students.

 Application